 I must admit, I can be the worst planner when it comes to trips.
 I mean, I’m all for spontaneity!
-LOL!
-Someone totally disagrees but all the trips I have planned so far have ended up being mad fun and memorable. 🙂 .
+L.O.L…my friend totally disagrees but all the trips I have planned so far have ended up being mad fun and memorable. :-).
 The original place I had in mind for our trip was booked to capacity and that was my fault because guess what?
-I made enquiries 2 days to the start of the trip. lol!
-I assumed with Covid-19 and all that was happening, folks were not really travelling that much and I figured we’d have the entire place to ourselves.
+I made enquiries 2 days to the start of the trip.
+I assumed with the Covid-19 pandemic and all that was happening, folks would not travel much and I figured we’d have the entire place to ourselves.
 But I was so wrong.

-We got to the Wli Heights Hotel and received a very warm welcome from the staff.
-There weren’t that many guests the day we arrived.
-I think we were the second guests to arrive so it was very quiet.
-We took a bath to clean off all the dust that settled on our skin from the dusty roads before settling down to a delicious meal of proper banku and typical Ewe okro soup at dinner.
+We got to the Wli Heights Hotel and had a very warm welcome from the staff.
+There weren’t many guests the day we arrived.
+I think we were the 2nd guests to arrive so it was very quiet.
+We took a bath to clean off all the dust that settled calmly on our skin from the dusty roads before settling down to a delicious meal of proper Banku and typical Ewe okro soup at dinner.
 Wendy says I exaggerate a lot, but guys, the okro soup is the best I have had in a very long time.
 It was on point and I enjoyed it.
-After dinner the owner of the hotel, Aunty Martha, such a sweet woman welcomed us and told us some of the places we needed to see.
-She literally made our trip very fun!
+After dinner the owner of the hotel, Aunty Martha, such a sweet woman, welcomed us and told us some of the places we needed to see.
+She literally made our trip very fun.
 She knows all the nice places in and around Wli.
 We ended up doing the following: